-- A1 Recognize both the power and limitations of science as a way of answering questions about the world and explaining natural phenomena. - A2 Recognize that scientific knowledge is based on evidence, models, and explanations, and evolves as new evidence appears and new conceptualizations develop. - A3 Distinguish critically between science and technology in terms of their respective contexts, goals, methods, products, and values. - A4 Identify and appreciate contributions made by women and men from many societies and cultural backgrounds that have increased our understanding of the world and brought about technological innovations. - A5 Recognize that science and technology interact with and advance one another.
+- A1. recognize both the power and limitations of science as a way of answering questions about the world and explaining natural phenomena - A2. recognize that scientific knowledge is based on evidence, models, and explanations, and evolves as new evidence appears and new conceptualizations develop - A3. distinguish critically between science and technology in terms of their respective contexts, goals, methods, products, and values - A4. identify and appreciate contributions made by women and men from many societies and cultural backgrounds towards increasing our understanding of the world and in bringing about technological innovations - A5. recognize that science and technology interact with and advance one another

-Science, Technology, Society, and the Environment (STSE)
+B. Science, Technology, Society, and the Environment (STSE)

-Understanding the complex interrelationships among science, technology, society, and the environment is an essential component of fostering increased scientific literacy.
+Understanding STSE is an essential component of scientific literacy.
 By studying the historical context, students come to appreciate ways in which cultural and intellectual traditions have influenced the questions and methodologies of science, and how science, in turn, has influenced the wider world of ideas.

 Today, most scientists work in industry, where projects are more often driven by societal and environmental needs than by pure research.
 Many technological solutions have evoked complex social and environmental issues.
-Students recognize the potential of scientific literacy to inform and empower decision making of individuals, communities, and society as a whole.
+Students, as future citizens, must recognize the potential of scientific literacy to inform and empower decision making of individuals, communities, and society as a whole.

-Scientific knowledge is necessary, but not sufficient, for understanding the relationships among science, technology, society, and the environment.
+Scientific knowledge is necessary, but is not sufficient for understanding the relationships among science, technology, society, and the environment.
 To understand these relationships fully, it is essential that students consider the values related to science, technology, society, and the environment.